GraphicDThanh/GraphicDThanh.github.io/docs/_docs/01-getting-started.md

 ### Use the Categories and Tags:

-Each post is tagged and categorized, so you can explore topics like JavaScript, Python, AWS, and more with just a few clicks.
+Each post is tagged and categorized, so you can explore topics like JavaScript[js-tag], Python, AWS, and more with just a few clicks.
 Look for topics you’re interested in under the Categories menu.

 ### Check Out Series for In-Depth Topics: